-19 http://www2.nationalgrid.com/UK/Industry-information/Business-compliance/Procurement-and-System-Management-Documents/ supplier "domestic customer supply security standards" in regard to available annual supplies.
+18 http://www2.nationalgrid.com/UK/Industry-information/Business-compliance/Procurement-and-System-Management-Documents/

-20 Transportation arrangements are defined in the Uniform Network Code and the requirement is defined in Licence Standard Special Condition A11: Network Code and Uniform Network Code
+19 Transportation arrangements are defined in the Uniform Network Code and the requirement is defined in Licence Standard Special Condition A11: Network Code and Uniform Network Code

-Prior to 'exit reform'21, a site could either be registered as firm or interruptible, with only firm demand taken into account for planning purposes and the assessment of the "1-in-20" Security Standard.
+Prior to 'exit reform'20, a site could either be registered as firm or interruptible, with only firm demand taken into account for planning purposes and the assessment of the "1-in-20" Security Standard.
 Exit reform, whereby a combination of annual or daily firm or off-peak capacity can be held, has created issues in regard to forecasting the "1-in-20" demand level.
 A site may not hold firm exit capacity on an enduring basis but may be able to access it on an annual basis year ahead or even on a daily basis within-day, if there is any unsold obligated capacity at the relevant exit point, and hence in timescales shorter than the investment planning process.
 The risks associated with daily capacity are mitigated by an understanding that the DNs will book enduring exit capacity to comply with the security standard and their own "1-in-20" obligations.
 Simply relying on enduring bookings may be insufficient and sensitivity analysis surrounding those exit points that can access short term obligated capacity is required.